 Fresh and healthy ingredients: Side dishes are often filled with loads of carbs, and while that IS wonderful, sometimes crisp cucumbers, ripe tomatoes, and bold Greek dressing is the healthiest salad of all.

 Rustic or Chopped: I prefer traditional large pieces of vegetables, but if you want to chop all these Greek flavors down to bits and pieces, it still works perfectly.
 See our suggestion below for a power bowl.

 This side needs a side: Serve this salad up with some air fryer pita bread chips.
 Just yum, yum!

-- red onion– As I have explained many times over, adding red onion directly to a meal can make it spicy.
+- Red onion– As I have explained many times over, adding red onion directly to a meal can make it spicy.
 However, there is an easy way to tone down red onions in salads.
 First, slice the onion and then soak the onion in cold water for about 30-40 minutes.
-Another tip is to simply use smaller or less pieces of onion in the overall salad.
+Another tip is to simply use smaller or fewer pieces of onion in the overall salad.

-- pepperoncini – Pepperoncini are small peppers.
+- Pepperoncini– Pepperoncini are small peppers.
 Banana peppers can be a good substitution if you cannot find pepperoncini.

 How to make Feta Greek Salad

 - Cut down red onions and place them in a bowl of cold water.
 Set bowl aside.
 Soaking onions in water helps pull out the bite of the onion.